JasperFx/wolverine/docs/guide/codegen.md

-At production time, if there is any issue whatsoever with resource utilization, the Wolverine team recommends using the `Static` mode where all types are assumed to be pre-generated into what Wolverine thinks is the application assembly (more on this in the trouble shooting guide below).
+At production time, if there is any issue whatsoever with resource utilization, the Wolverine team recommends using the `Static` mode where all types are assumed to be pre-generated into what Wolverine thinks is the application assembly (more on this in the troubleshooting guide below).

 ::: tip
 Most of the facilities shown here will require the [Oakton command line integration](./command-line).